Christchurch Central Recovery Plan: Metro Sports Facility

 The Metro Sports Facility (Māori: Taiwhanga Rēhia) is proposed to be a large venue for aquatic sports, an indoor stadium, a high performance centre, recreation and performance space on a 70000 sqm site.
 (Note: The Metro Sports Facility is shown as number 8 on the designation plan.)
 The project was to be delivered by Christchurch City Council, the private sector and non-governmental organisations.
 The delivery of this project has since been taken over by Ōtākaro Limited (an organisation owned by the Crown) and jointly funded by the city council and the Crown.
 After years of delays caused by cost overruns, construction started in August 2019.
 As of 2024, the facility is predicted to open in late 2025.

 Stadium

 The stadium (Māori: Taiwhanga Hākinakina) is proposed as a large multi-purpose indoor facility, covering most of three city blocks (the bordering roads are Madras Street, Hereford Street, Barbadoes Street, and Tuam Street).
 The stadium would thus occupy Cashel and Lichfield streets.
 (Note: The stadium is shown as number 7 on the designation plan.)
 The stadium is a joint initiative by Christchurch City Council and the Crown, with several other partners including the Ministry of Business, Innovation and Employment (MBIE).
 After many years of discussion, the city council confirmed a stadium investment case in December 2019 and cabinet approved its funding contribution in March 2020.
-Completion is hoped for in April 2026.
+It formally opened on 27 March 2026.